feliciengoudou/webb_good/content/authors/admin/_index.md

 \
 \
 Welcome to my website.
-I am a PhD candidate in Economics at the University of Montreal.
-My research explores a broad range of topics, but focuses mainly on macroeconomics, firm dynamics, and labor market questions.
+I am a Ph.D.  candidate in Economics at the University of Montreal.
+My research focuses mainly on macroeconomics, firm dynamics, and labor market questions.
 \
 \
 I am on the job market 2022/2023 and will be available for interviews at the AEA/AFA, the European Job Market, and the Canadian Economics Employment Exchange annual meetings.